shiphp/dockerfiles/readme.md

 ### PHP-FPM

-A general php-fpm container with MySQL included.
+A typical php-fpm container with MySQL drivers.
+This acts as my standard container for Laravel installations.

 ```bash
 docker build -t karllhughes/php-fpm-mysql ./php-fpm-mysql